-Originally known as Family Constellation Work or Hellinger Constellation Work, SCW started in Germany and so much of the original language used by Constellators needed to be translated from German into English.
-The nearest translation of the original German word “Aufstellung” was “constellation,” which means “placement, assembly.”
-So “Constellation” has a double meaning in this work: Constellations are groupings of elements within their home group — in families these are all the family members; and in organizations, these are all the roles within the organization; in collective work all the elements within the larger system.
+Originally known as Family Constellation Work or Hellinger Constellation Work, SCW started in Germany, and so much of the original language used by Constellators needed to be translated from German into English.
+The nearest translation of the original German word Aufstellung was “constellation,” which means “placement, assembly.”
+In this context, it means the “patterns of connection between elements.”
+Constellations are groupings of elements within their home group—in families these are all the family members; in organizations, all the roles within the organization; in collective work all the elements within the larger system.

-Over the last 30 plus years Hellinger Family Constellation Work (FCW) was developed by Bert Hellinger, a German philosopher (as he calls himself).
-Hellinger is in his late-80s and is still travelling and teaching his work.
-After WWII he became a Catholic priest, and was sent to South Africa and worked with the Zulus for 16 years.
+Over the last 40 plus years Systemic Constellation Work has been practiced, tested, and evolved.
+Bert Hellinger (1925-2019), a German philosopher (as he called himself) was the founder of Family Constellation Work.
+After WWII he became a Catholic priest and was sent to South Africa where he worked with the Zulus for 16 years.
 He was influenced by their stance in life — when we are in right relationship with our ancestors, life goes well.
-He returned to Germany, left the priesthood and began to work as a therapist, exploring many modalities, including primal scream, transactional analysis, Satir’s family sculpting, psychodrama and others.
-Weaving these processes into his own ways of working, and using a phenomenological (learnings come from experiencing) approach), Hellinger began offering his work and training facilitators from around the world.
+He returned to Germany, left the priesthood, and began to work as a therapist, exploring many modalities, including primal scream, transactional analysis, Satir’s family sculpting, psychodrama, and others.
+Weaving these processes into his own ways of working and using a phenomenological (learnings through direct experience) approach, Hellinger began offering his work and training facilitators around the world.

 In the mid-90s, Hellinger was asked to facilitate an organizational constellation, which he did and then decided it was not the work he was called to do.
 Gunther Weber, a long-time colleague, began to develop this work with organizations.
-In 2000, Jan Jacob Stam and his wife Bibi Schreuder started the Bert Hellinger Institute of the Netherlands, where they have now trained over 800 facilitators of Organizational Constellations (OCW).
-Through networks and learning circles formed to further the professional development of OCW, the concepts of Bert Hellinger, Gunthard Weber, as well as Insa Sparrer and Matthias Varga von Kibéd (Structural Constellations) and many others have further developed the field.
+In 2000, Jan Jacob Stam and his wife Bibi Schreuder started the Bert Hellinger Institute of the Netherlands, where they have now trained over 1000 facilitators of Organizational Constellations (OCW).

-Hellinger, with his wife Sophie, continues to evolve the work, expanding from family systems work to family soul work to spirit-mind work and now cosmic power constellations.
+Hellinger, with his wife Sophie, continued to evolve their work, expanding from family systems work to family soul work to spirit-mind work and now cosmic power constellations.
 Facilitators have been trained at each of these levels (which accounts for some of the variety in the ways SCW is facilitated) and not all facilitators have evolved with Hellinger.

 Hundreds of constellators from around the world are also evolving the work, finding many new adaptations of the process and new applications for it.
 There are now constellators specializing in Ceremony Constellations, Healing Constellations, Dream Constellations, Creativity Constellations, and Nature Constellations.
 The work has also been evolving through Diana Claire, which she now calls Constellating for the Collective.